-Jesus is just speaking in hyperbole, exaggerating to make a point.
+Jesus is just speaking in hyperbole, exaggerating to make a point and deep down Bible scholars know it otherwise we would have large segments of the Christian population walking around with one eye gouged out.
 No one is looking for a child of God to remove a foot or a hand.
 After all, it is our rogue hearts that are the problem and the contrast works much better, given the arguments above, if Gehenna refers to the city dump as opposed to hell.

 Not speaking to the implications here, but I think the case for the rendering of Gehenna as “hell” in the New Testament being problematic is compelling, at least in these six occurrences.
 There are six more passages in the New Testament in which Gehenna appears and all are rendered “hell”.
 If we can make the case that these next six passages are able to contextually support a rendering of the Valley of Hinnom, literally, then we would be forced to look at these, and all the “hell” passages in the entire Bible in a new light.

 We will address those six passages in the next chapter.